popsim-consortium/stdpopsim/docs/tutorial.rst

 To do this, we need to

 - choose a distribution of fitness effects (a :class:`.DFE`),

 - choose which part(s) of the Contig to apply the DFE to (e.g., by choosing an :class:`.Annotation`), and

-- add these to the :meth:`Contig <.Contig.add_dfe>`,
-    with the Annotation saying which portions of the genome the DFE applies to.
+- add these to the :meth:`Contig <.Contig.add_dfe>`, with the :class:`.Annotation` saying which portions of the genome the DFE applies to.

 The next three examples demonstrate how to do this.